Yifei-Zhou/Java-Compiler-Project/README.md

 $ ./runme AllTests/testsX/testY.uc out
 ```

-## Thank You for Exploring my Compiler Project!!!
+## Thank you for Exploring my Compiler project!!!

 Hooray!!!
 You have finished reading this `README` document!